First wave of projects selected, with support from Canadian contribution to the Ocean Risk and Resilience Action Alliance

 In December 2022, Canada will welcome the world to Montréal for the 15th meeting of the Conference of the Parties (COP15) to the UN Convention on Biological Diversity, which will focus on halting biodiversity loss and protecting nature around the world.

 The Hon.
-Stephen Guilbeault, Minister of Environment and Climate Change, Canada said: “People living in coastal communities are among those most vulnerable to climate change.
+Steven Guilbeault, Minister of Environment and Climate Change, Canada said: “People living in coastal communities are among those most vulnerable to climate change.
 This impressive first wave of projects will not only have an impact now, but also has the potential to be scaled up.
 We must do more to protect our coastlines and oceans, and all of those who depend on them.”

 Chip Cunliffe, Programme and Risk Director, ORRAA, said: “We are focused on developing a portfolio of projects which can be tried, tested, replicated, and scaled.
 The key is developing a pipeline, which ORRAA is starting to link from grassroots grants to investment-ready opportunities.
 The Government of Canada is playing a crucial role in developing this global ocean financial ecosystem.”